sbu-test-lab/ocov4j/README.md

 08      }
 09    }
 ```
-Now consider the below test suite List_TestSuite1 which contains four test cases to validate the implementations of the above classes:
+Now consider the below test suite `List_TestSuite1` which contains four test cases to validate the implementations of `List` and `ClearableList`:
 ```java
 01    class List_TestSuite1 {
 02      @Test